Alonso-del-Arte/floating-point-library/Basics.md

 especially if the number is subnormal but not 0.0 in the original format, as it would not be subnormal in the target format.

+In that case, the exponent needs to be converted and the highest on bit of the mantissa is dropped, and the remaining mantissa bits are shifted to the left accordingly.

 FINISH WRITING

 ## Floating point arithmetic